Higher quasi-categories vs higher Rezk spaces: Cisinski's theory of -localizers

 The cosimplicial object $D$ is a \ndef{cosimplicial $\W$-resolution} if it satisfies the following conditions: \begin{enumerate} \item the morphism $D_0 \amalg D_0 \to D_1$ induced by $\mbDelta{1} : \bDelta{1} = \Delta_0 \amalg \Delta_0 \to \Delta_1$ is a monomorphism; \item for every $n \ge 0$ and every presheaf $X$ on $A$, the canonical projection $X \times D_n \to X$ is a $\W$-equivalence. \end{enumerate} \end{paragr}

 \begin{prop} Suppose $\W$ is accessible and let $D$ be a cosimplicial $\W$-resolution.
 Then the adjunction

-where $\pref{A \times \Delta}$ (resp.~$\pref{A}$) is endowed with the $\WDelta$-model category structure (resp.~with the $\W$-model category structure), is a Quillen equivalence.
-Moreover, the functor $\Real_D$ preserves and reflects weak equivalences. \end{prop}
+where $\pref{A \times \Delta}$ (resp.~$\pref{A}$) is endowed with the $\WDelta$-model category structure (resp.~with the $\W$-model category structure), is a Quillen equivalence. \end{prop}

 \begin{proof} By Lemma 2.3.10 of \cite{Cisinski}, the functor $\Real_D$ preserves monomorphisms and hence cofibrations.
-By Proposition 2.3.27 of op.~cit., it also preserves weak equivalences.
+By Proposition 2.3.27 of ibid., it also preserves weak equivalences.
 The pair~$(\Real_D, \Sing_D)$ is hence a Quillen pair.
 By the same proposition, the functor~$\Real_D$ induces an equivalence on the homotopy categories.
-The pair $(\Real_D, \Sing_D)$ is hence a Quillen equivalence.
-The fact that $\Real_D$ reflects weak equivalences follows from the same proposition. \end{proof}
+The pair $(\Real_D, \Sing_D)$ is hence a Quillen equivalence. \end{proof}